SenseLogic/PENDOWN/README.md

 ## Styling

-Any Pendown tag can be followed by one or several lists of style modifiers :
+As mentioned above, Pendown tags directly incorporate presentational properties in their syntax, as they can be followed by one or several lists of style modifiers :

 ```
 {{^big,red,yellow_fill\ a big red text with a yellow background }}